• Skip to primary navigation

 Then, I add in the chocolate chips and dried cranberries and give it another mix.

-Once the dry ingredients are well combined, add the peanut butter and honey, and mix it together well.
+Once the dry ingredients are well combined, add the peanut butter and honey and mix them together well.
 The mixture will be sticky, so I suggest using gloves and really getting in there to scrunch the mixture together.

-If the mixture it too dry, add a touch more peanut butter and/or honey.
+If the mixture is too dry, add a touch more peanut butter and/or honey.
 If it’s too sticky, add a few more rolled oats.

-Once the mixture is well combine and holds together well, press it into a parchment-covered baking dish to form an even thin layer of the mixture.
+Once the mixture is well combined and holds together well, press it into a parchment-covered baking dish to form an even and thin layer of the mixture.

 Sprinkle a few extra chocolate chips on top, just because you can.
 I gently press the loose chocolate chips into the mixture so they stick.